 break;

-The next two cases ref
+The next two cases ref and stream are not

 implemented and are currently just vague ideas.